TheSubMish/learnetV2_1_1/README.md

-A Django project for complete beginers
+A Django project for complete beginners